geekgonecrazy/geekgonecrazy.github.io/content/posts/ovh-serial-over-lan-sol.md

 This will both set the default linux command args, but also will let you interract with grub over the serial console as well.

-If you do want to be able to interact you will need to add to /boot/grub/menu.lst

-    serial --unit=1 --speed=115200
-    terminal --timeout=5 serial console

-To give you a chance to interact over serial console to grub.

 To make sure takes effect:

         sudo update-grub